-Overall Demand for Products and Applications using Organic thin film transistors
+Overall Demand for Products and Applications using Organic thin film transistors does develop.

-Our potential for growth depends significantly on the adoption of organic thin film transistor (OTFT) materials in the display and sensor markets and our ability to capture a significant share of any market that does develop.
 We expect that demand for our technology will also fluctuate based on various market cycles, continuously evolving industry supply chains, trade and tariff terms, as well as evolving competitive dynamics in each of the respective markets.
 These uncertainties make demand difficult to forecast for us and our customers.